ess-dmsc/kafka-to-nexus/README.md

 ``StreamMaster``.
 Definitions are in `Status::StreamMasterErrorCode` (the function `Err2Str` converts the error code into a human readable string).
+* each topic is written continously for at most `topic-write-interval`. this value can be configured in the config file (default 1000ms)

 More tests involving the network:
 ```